 It is the responsibility of the student to return the book and other materials in good condition (with allowances made for normal use).
 These resources are checked out in the student's name, and if they are not returned (or a fine paid), the student will not be issued a progress report or HIS transcript.
 Students are encouraged to check periodically that they have their own books and have not accidentally swapped with a classmate.
-Students and parents can check their Destiny accounts to see what is currently checked out to them.
+Students and parents can check their Oliver accounts to see what is currently checked out to them.

-Students will have access to some stationary resources such as notebooks or writing utensils.
-All other classroom materials (pens, pencils, notebooks, binders, etc.) should be purchased by the student.
+Students will have access to some stationary resources such as notebooks or writing tools.
 Students may be requested to provide classroom materials (pens, pencils, notebooks, binders, etc.).